Aleshmandr/Uice/README.md

-# jUIce
+# Uice
+This is a fork from [Uice project](https://github.com/MiguelCriado/Uice) by [Miguel Criado](https://github.com/MiguelCriado)

-jUIce is a MVVM UI framework built on top of [Unity's uGui](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html) solution.
+Uice is a MVVM UI framework built on top of [Unity's uGui](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html) solution.
 It provides a series of systems and guidelines to boost your runtime UI development within Unity.

 It aims to split the UI workflow into two distinct phases: technical and stylistic.
 This means that programmers and designers can cooperate together to achieve the final version of the UI.
-What this also means is that jUIce requires some technical insight to be used; you'll need to code your ViewModels.
+What this also means is that Uice requires some technical insight to be used; you'll need to code your ViewModels.

 This project is inspired by the amazing [deVoid UI Framework](https://github.com/yankooliveira/uiframework) by Yanko Oliveira.